 The VM Association tab defines file type and VM type association.
 Association means files of a certain file type will be sandboxed by the associated VM type.
 This page displays all installed VM image(s), their clone numbers, versions, and status.

-Click the VM image's name.
-The left side panel shows installed applications and right side panel shows current associated file types.
+Click the edit icon.
+The left side panel shows installed applications and the right side panel shows current associated file types.

 For an associated file to be sandboxed in the VM image: